-This is free software, and you are welcome to redistribute it under certain conditions; type 'show c' for details.
+''' <program> Copyright (C) <year> <name of author> This program comes with ABSOLUTELY NO WARRANTY; for details type 'show w'.
+This is free software, and you are welcome to redistribute it under certain conditions; type 'show c' for details. '''

 The hypothetical commands 'show w' and 'show c' should show the appropriate parts of the General Public License.
 Of course, your program's commands might be different; for a GUI interface, you would use an "about box".